 Incorporation papers have been secured by Van Horn & Ellison of New York, to carry on a chemical business; capital $100,000.
 Directors – G.R.P.
 Ellison, H.W.Robinson, J.Van L. Young, Alfred Van Horn and S. Harry Ellison of New York City.

-A year later, in June of 1897, Alfred Van Horn had resigned and internal dissension within the corporation led to charges of forgery against George Ellison based on a technicality.
+Apparently it was all downhill from there.
+In June of 1897, Alfred Van Horn had resigned and internal dissension within the corporation led to charges of forgery against George Ellison based on a technicality.
 Ellison admitted to having endorsed and collected checks made payable to the firm, but claimed that he had that right.
 His statement in response to the charges was printed in the New York Sun.

 After the resignation of Alfred Van Horn as President I controlled the majority of stock.
 Mr. Van Horn and I had always stood together in the Board of Directors.
 Since Mr. Van Horn’s resignation I have been compelled to contend against the majority of the directors.
 There were five directors in the corporation.
 Besides Mr. Van Horn and myself there were S.H.
 Ellison, treasurer; Dr. J. Van Loren Young, secretary, and H.W.Robinson, who has no interest, but holds one share of stock to qualify him as a director.